National Environmental Policy Act

-The National Environmental Policy Act (NEPA) is a United States environmental law that promotes the enhancement of the environment and established the President's Council on Environmental Quality (CEQ).
-The law was enacted on January 1, 1970.
-To date, more than 100 nations around the world have enacted national environmental policies modeled after NEPA.
+The National Environmental Policy Act (NEPA) is a United States environmental law designed to promote the enhancement of the environment.
+It created new laws requiring U.S. federal government agencies to evaluate the environmental impacts of their actions and decisions, and it established the President's Council on Environmental Quality (CEQ).
+The act was passed by the U.S. Congress in December 1969 and signed into law by President Richard Nixon on January 1, 1970.
+More than 100 nations around the world have enacted national environmental policies modeled after NEPA.

-Prior to NEPA, Federal agencies were mission oriented.
-An example of mission orientation was to select highway routes as the shortest route between two points.
-NEPA was necessary to require Federal agencies to evaluate the environmental effects of their actions.
-NEPA's most significant outcome was the requirement that all executive Federal agencies prepare environmental assessments (EAs) and environmental impact statements (EISs).
-These reports state the potential environmental effects of proposed Federal agency actions.
+NEPA requires federal agencies to evaluate the environmental effects of their actions.
+NEPA's most significant outcome was the requirement that all executive federal agencies prepare environmental assessments (EAs) and environmental impact statements (EISs).
+These reports state the potential environmental effects of proposed federal agency actions.
 Further, U.S. Congress recognizes that each person has a responsibility to preserve and enhance the environment as trustees for succeeding generations.
-NEPA's procedural requirements do not apply to the President, Congress, or the Federal courts since they are not a "Federal agency" by definition.
-However, a Federal agency taking action under authority ordered by the President may be a final agency action subject to NEPA's procedural requirements.
-A U.S. District Court describes the need for even the President to have the NEPA analysis information before making a decision as follows:
+NEPA's procedural requirements do not apply to the president, Congress, or the federal courts since they are not a "federal agency" by definition.
+However, a federal agency taking action under authority ordered by the president may be a final agency action subject to NEPA's procedural requirements.